lucianonooijen/genesis/docs/commits.md

 Commit names are used to automatically generate changelogs.
 Therefore, commit titles must conform to a specific format.

+The tool used for checking the commits is [commitlint](https://commitlint.js.org/).

 The format used is:

 ```